SoftwareAG/c8y-docs/src/documents/guides/java/agents.html.md

 * Use it as a base for your own implementation by adding drivers for additional hardware.
 * Use it as a reference for implementing device management features in other environments.

-The Java agent supports Unix-based systems and contains the following functionality:
+The Java agent supports Windows and Unix-based systems and contains the following functionality:

 * Discovery and hardware identification: Automatically registers a device, its supported functionality and its connected sensors and controls.
 * Availability management: Determine if a device connects as expected and notify the user if not.